Tag Archives: Ancestry by Linda Claire Groshans

 In the Ann Arbor Directory from 1957, Sam and his wife Anne were living on the North Campus of the University of Michigan in Ann Arbor.
 His apartment was H2019, apartment A. His occupation is listed as Instructor of Political Science (Actually was an Assistant Professor).

 Sam and Anne would go on to spend 33 years together in Ann Arbor, MI as Sam’s career expanded there to finally become the Director of the Program for Political Science.
-As of the time of this post, Sam is still a Professor Emeritus with the University of Michigan.
+As of the time of this post, Sam is a Professor Emeritus with the University of Michigan.

 Instructor political science, University of Michigan, Ann Arbor, 1957-1960